Closings, cancellations due to health concerns

 n Fayette County Community Action Agency has cancelled the Spring into Action 5K Run/Walk originally scheduled for March 22.
 Those registered will be refunded.
 Questions: 724-430-3013.

-n Fayette County Community Action Agency's Retired and Senior Volunteer Program banquet set for March 18 has been cancelled.
+n Fayette County Community Action Agency’s Retired and Senior Volunteer Program banquet set for March 18 has been canceled.

 (0) comments